"A great meal isn't the one you just had, it's the one you're still thinking about a decade later."

 There are only a few restaurants in all of France that have been awarded three stars by the Michelin Guide; ten of them are in Paris.
 Three stars put a restaurant at the top of the Michelin ratings.
 And you discover why as soon as you sit at a table at one of these ten.
 Read more in our reviews.

-We start with the restaurant that offers the best view of Paris, and that means it must be on the Eiffel Tower.
+We're including the restaurant that offers the best view of Paris, and that means it must be on the Eiffel Tower.
 Indeed, Le Jules Verne is a Michelin-starred restaurant located 400 feet above Paris, with fabulous vistas both day and night.
-The brand-new restaurant is now under the toque of Chef Freédérick Anton, the menu is superb, and it is going to be an experience you'll never forget.
+But we don't love it only for the view.
+With restaurant under the toque of Chef Freédérick Anton, the menu is superb and each dish is a wonder to behold.
+This is going to be an experience you'll never forget.

 VIP Dinner Cruise with Bateaux Parisiens |

-This hidden restaurant gem is found in a quiet corner in the 17th Arrondissement, north of Parc Monceau — a place few tourists will ever discover.
+This hidden restaurant gem is found in a quiet corner of the 17th Arrondissement, north of Parc Monceau — a place few tourists ever wander.
 Go for the restaurant's off-the-beaten-path location, go for the Basque-inspired cuisine, go for the attentive service, and, most of all, go for the intensely delicious food created by Michelin-starred Chef Jacques Faussat.
+Another favorite.

 It's not often that we have the culinary endurance for a multi-course tasting lunch menu, but for our readers we're willing to try anything!
 So it was that on a summer day in August we spent the afternoon in Jean-Louis Nomicos' bright, sunny restaurant sampling our way around his interpretation of Mediterranean cuisine.
 And it was time well spent.